-In order to become a skilled cryptozoologist, one must master a wide range of disciplines, including but by no means limited to physical anthropology, mythology, linguistics, archaeology and history.
-Given the range and depth of research required to be a successful cryptozoologist, it is no surprise that there are several Ph.D programs focused on the science.
+A skilled cryptozoologist has mastered a wide range of disciplines, including but by no means limited to physical anthropology, mythology, linguistics, archaeology and history.
+Given the range and depth of research required to be a successful cryptozoologist, it’s no surprise that there are several Ph.D programs focused on the science.

-One example is the Institute of Metaphysical Humanistic Science (IMHS), an online program where “students will learn about… taxonomy and classification, research techniques, conducting field investigations, equipment, and working with other researchers… Evidence analysis is also covered thereby equipping students to analyze photos, videos, and other evidence that might assist in scientifically describing a reported animal… As an alternative, students may choose to specialize in “Hominology,” a branch of Cryptozoology which focuses on the study of primates or hominids such as Bigfoot as opposed to all types of cryptids.”
+One example is the Institute of Metaphysical Humanistic Science (IMHS), an online program where “students will learn about… taxonomy and classification, research techniques, conducting field investigations, equipment, and working with other researchers.
+Evidence analysis is also covered, equipping students to analyze photos, videos, and other items that might assist in scientifically describing a reported animal.
+As an alternative, students may choose to specialize in “Hominology,” a branch of Cryptozoology focused on the study of primates or hominids such as Bigfoot, as opposed to all types of cryptids.”

 However, an online degree is only worth the energy you personally apply to your studies.
 If you’ve got a true passion for cryptozoology, you must be first and foremost self-taught and self-motivated.

 A great place to start your research is by studying myths, legends and folklore from your geographical area of interest.